Digital Dialogues #3: Lifeworld and Philosophy in Translation: Zhuangzi and Laozi

 After a presentation of examples from the projects, Dr Wang Ge will moderate the subsequent discussion of the two approaches and the general Q&A session.

 Natalie Chamat is a literary scholar and did her PhD on the philosophy of language and history in translation theories focusing Walter Benjamin's Baudelaire translations.
 She researches intercultural modes and conditions of success of world and self relations in philosophy, art and literature.

 Prof. Dr. Fabian Heubel is a philosopher and sinologist, Research Fellow at the Institute of Chinese Literature and Philosophy at Academia Sinica in Taipei and is working on a philosophical commentary of the Laozi.

 Dr Wang Ge is a translator, philosopher and Germanist.
-After a Research Fellowship of the Mercator Foundation on the concept of freedom, she currently works for the Bildungsnetzwerk China.
+After a Research Fellowship of Wissenschaftskolleg zu Berlin on moral agencies, she currently works for the Bildungsnetzwerk China.

 The speakers of the Dialogue are introduced by PD Dr Hans Feger, who enabled them to offer seminars on classical Chinese philosophy (Buddhism and Daoism) in translation at the Philosophical Institute of the FU Berlin as part of the German-Chinese Alumni Network (DCHAN) The Good Life during the Pandemic.

 The participation at this event is open to everyone, who registers prior to the event.
-To register please send an e-mail to office[at]worldmaking-china.org.
+To register please send an e-mail to Ms. Susanne Ebermann at firstname.lastname@example.org.
 Registered participants will receive the Webex link to join the event.